Luthier's contemporary 5-string lira

 Description

-A bit of history
+A brief of history

 The lyre is a musical instrument that, like the harp, was played with both hands.

-In the hands of David, the poet and wise king, the lyre evokes union with divinity and religion.
+In the hands of David, the poet and wise king, the lyre evokes the union with divinity and religion.
 King David played the lyre to reassure Saul.

-Dyehuty is the god of wisdom, writing, music and the Moon, in Egyptian mythology, related to music as the inventor of the lyre.
+Dyehuty is the god of wisdom, writing, music and the Moon, in Egyptian mythology, was related to music as the inventor of the lyre.

 Reviews